tranqv/GCOM-2021-0117/README.md

 #### **On mild solutions of the Laplacian fractional Langevin equations with anti-periodic type boundary conditions**

+The python codes here are to perform numerical experiments of

 + Example **4.1**, **(a)** and **(b)**
 + Example **4.2**
 + Example **4.3**
   + **(a)** without noise to input
   + **(b)** with random noise to input

 **1) Install Anaconda for Python 3**